ELIZABETH CHURCH

 The Association of Zoos and Aquariums (AZA) has pulled its accreditation of the Scarborough attraction, citing the actions of Toronto’s city council in the management of animals as the cause.
 In October, council decided to override the zoo’s board and send Iringa, Toka and Thika to the PAWS sanctuary in California, an unaccredited facility long touted by animal-rights activists such as former Price Is Right host Bob Barker.

 The action prompted both AZA and its Canadian counterpart to warn that the Toronto Zoo’s status with their associations could be on the line.
 Last week, AZA made good on that threat, and the zoo made it public on Wednesday.
-The Canadian Association of Zoos and Aquariums (CAZA) is still considering the case and has placed the Toronto Zoo in suspension pending a report from zoo staff in September.
+The Canadian Association of Zoos and Aquariums (CAZA) is still considering the case and has placed the Toronto Zoo in suspension pending a report from zoo staff in September.“We have requested a full report.
+When we receive it, we will review the situation and make a decision,” said Bill Peters, CAZA’s national director.

 A staff report to the zoo board last year warned that, without proper certification, the Toronto Zoo would be unable to maintain its animal collection.
 But zoo chief executive officer John Tracogna said on Wednesday it would be “business as usual” for most of the zoo’s activities.